The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Annual financial accounts are compiled according to the requirements of ESA 2010, in terms of principles and definitions, as well as information detail.
 Annual financial accounts data are transmitted to Eurostat in the framework of the ESA transmission programme (Annex B of ESA 2010).
 From September 2024, an updated version of the transmission programme entered into force, which includes the transmission of a sub-set of annual financial accounts four months after the end of the reference period.

 Since 2017, several actions for the improvement of the quality of financial accounts data have been jointly undertaken by Eurostat and ECB, mostly in the context of the implementation of the Memorandum of Understanding (MoU).
-This has also further strengthened the close cooperation between the two institutions and the ESS and the ESCB.
+This has also further strengthened the close cooperation between the two institutions and between the ESS and the ESCB.

 Based on the Commission Implementing Regulation No 2016/2304 of 19 December 2016 specifying the modalities, structure, periodicity, and assessment indicators of the quality reports which countries must provide in accordance with Article 4 of Regulation (EU) No 549/2013 (ESA 2010), Eurostat continued to publish regular quality reports on ESA 2010 transmissions.
-Annual financial accounts data are also covered in the Eurostat summary report on the quality of ESA 2010 data transmitted in 2023, which was published in December 2024.[51]
+Annual financial accounts data are also covered in the Eurostat summary report on the quality of ESA 2010 data transmitted in 2024, which was published in November 2025.41

 Validation of annual financial accounts transmissions by Eurostat involves a wide range of internal consistency checks, as well as checks on consolidation, negative values, implausible zeroes and comparability with other datasets.
 Checks on revisions and outliers are also undertaken, as well as monitoring for compliance with the ESA transmission programme.